Wi-Fi & Networking

 Choosing the right devices for your network.

 A big part of successful network management relies on the quality of your network’s devices.
 You'll find a wide variety of power, speed and features available in modems, routers, Ethernet cables and more.
 Choosing the right modem is where it all starts because this is the device that connects your home to the internet itself.
 Basic routers are good for email, web surfing, file downloads and music streaming, while premium routers are preferred for gamers who enjoy virtual reality and online gaming.
-If you regularly have more than 10 Wi-Fi devices accessing your network at one time, you might want to consider a high-performance router.
+If you regularly have more than 10 Wi-Fi devices accessing your network at one time, you might want to learn about what is Wi-Fi 6E and choose a Wi-Fi 6 capable router to enjoy simultaneous high speed.
 You can also manage bandwidth efficiency with a dual-band router that sends two separate wireless signals at the same time on different frequencies, so they don't interfere with one another.
-If wireless dead zones are a problem in your house, you might want to consider a Wi-Fi extender that boosts the signal from your wireless router.
+If wireless dead zones are a problem in your house, you might want to consider choosing either a mesh router or Wi-Fi extender to enhace the signal strength and reach from your wireless router.
 Adding powerline adapters to your network is an easy, cost-friendly option for expanding the reach of your wireless network.
 These specific network devices send a signal through the electric wires in your home so you can extend your internet network to any location with an electrical outlet.
 If you’re still not sure where to begin, take time to go through our helpful home networking guide for more information about what connection speeds and requirements are needed to achieve the best home Wi-Fi setup.